 Information about ozone used for koi ponds

-Ozone is widely used on ponds and koi ponds, unfortunately the knowledge about ozone in the koi world is bad.
-On the various forums and at countless koi dealers you will come across the wildest statements about ozone (partly because of this we have a very limited number of dealers in the koi world).
-This is unfortunate because this leads to wrong information and bad advice.
-Each year we visit dozens of ozone systems on koi ponds which doesn’t function properly, a real shame.
+Ozone is widely used on ponds and koi ponds, unfortunately wide-spread knowledge about ozone in the koi community is often incorrect.
+On the various forums and at countless koi dealers you will come across the wildest statements about ozone (partly because of this we have got a very limited number of dealers in the koi world).
+This is unfortunate, it puts ozone in a bad light and leads to bad advice.
+Each year we visit dozens of ozone systems on koi ponds who doesn’t function properly.

 It’s time to clear up some stubborn misunderstandings here.